How to Fix Generic Audio Driver Problems in Windows 10 and 11

 Follow these steps to manually update your audio drivers with ease using Windows Update.

-Alternatively, to resolve the generic audio driver issue, you can use a third-party software that downloads and installs the latest drivers for your PC with a few clicks.
+Alternatively, to resolve the generic audio driver issue, you can use third-party driver updating software that downloads and installs the latest drivers for your PC with a few clicks.

 3. Check the status of the Windows Audio service